pulkit6559/FlaskSparkAirflow-MFAnalytics/README.md

 Access the Airflow web UI at `http://localhost:8080`

-## Project Overview
+### Containers and Dependencies

 This Docker Compose file orchestrates a multi-container environment for running Apache Airflow with Spark.
 The project involves several services, including Apache Airflow components, a PostgreSQL database, a Redis message broker, and Apache Spark components.

-### Containers and Dependencies

 1. **PostgreSQL Container (`postgres`):**
    - Image: `postgres:13`